US air strikes target several cities across Yemen

 At least one strike hit Dhamar province, and air raids took place in Bayda province, southeast of Sanaa, the Houthi media office also said.

-The Associated Press news agency, quoting unnamed US officials, said the country conducted the strikes to target weapons systems, bases and other equipment belonging to the Houthis.
+“These actions were taken to protect freedom of navigation and make international waters safer and more secure for US, coalition, and merchant vessels,” CENTCOM said in its post on X, adding that the strikes took place at around 1400GMT.

-Military aircraft and warships bombed Houthi strongholds at roughly five locations, the AP said, quoting the officials.
+The Associated Press news agency, quoting unnamed US officials, said the strikes targeted weapons systems, bases and other equipment belonging to the Houthis.

 Al Masirah, which did not elaborate on any damage or casualties, said the United Kingdom also participated in the attacks.